Types of road cracks and how to avoid them

 How can road cracks be avoided?

 Tensar has a range of solutions for roads and highways to help prevent several types of road cracks including fatigue, reflective, and longitudinal cracking and extend your asphalt’s lifespan.
-Using the road design and construction module in Tensar+ you can prepare and evaulate the requirements of your project prior to construction, helping you to see cost and time savings.
+Using the road design and construction module in Tensar+, you can prepare and evaluate the requirements of your project prior to construction, which will help you see cost and time savings.

 Fatigue cracking results from repeated flexing of the asphalt pavement.
 The degree of flexure is dependent upon the structural strength of the pavement.
 Tensar stabilisation geogrids incorporated into the subbase or unbound base layer of a pavement increase the strength of the pavement, reducing deformations and fatigue in the surfacing.
-The fatigue resistance of an asphalt overlay can be improved by the inclusion of Tensar AX5-GN structural interlayer at the base of the overlay.
+The fatigue resistance of an asphalt overlay can be improved by including a Tensar AX5-GN structural interlayer at the base of the overlay.

-Longitudinal cracking due to the presence of expansive clay soil can be prevented by a Tensar stabilisation geogrid in the unbound granular layers, to control lateral movement of the unbound layers in the event of clay shrinkage.
+A Tensar stabilisation geogrid in the unbound granular layers can prevent longitudinal cracking due to expansive clay soil.
+The geogrid controls the lateral movement of the unbound layers in the event of clay shrinkage.